WebWallen/WebWallen/README.md

 As you can see, my greatest skills are diverse (not to mention powerful as heck when combined together).

-### Tech and online marketing roles that would be an ideal fit include:
+### Based on research and reflection, technology + online marketing jobs that sound like a good fit include:

 -Sales Engineer<br/>
 -Optimization Analyst<br/>